bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 0: 00:18:11

 I want to pause here for a second on the scanning issue.
-So how does the scanning actually, like how do you know you've been paid?
+So how do you know you've been paid?
 How does this actually work?

 Speaker 3: 00:18:21

 So you look at a transaction and there's a couple criteria that we can use to see whether or not the transaction is even eligible to be a silent payment transaction.
-So the first one is it needs to have at least one taproot output.
+So the first one is it needs to have at least one Taproot output.
-You can even go further and say, well, I'm not really interested in other people's silent payments, so I'm only gonna scan transactions that have at least one unspent taproot output.
+You can even go further and say, well, I'm not really interested in other people's silent payments, so I'm only going to scan transactions that have at least one unspent taproot output.

 Speaker 0: 00:18:46

 And to be clear, it scans for taproot because it uses the taproot, it uses snore basically, I would say, right?
-So if it doesn't have the taproot output, then there's no way it can be a silent payment.
+So if it doesn't have the Taproot output, then there's no way it can be a silent payment.

 Speaker 3: 00:18:59

 Yeah, we specified in the BIP that the sender always generates a taproot output.
 So you can skip all transactions that don't have taproot outputs.
-You can also skip all transactions where all the taproot outputs are spent.
+You can also skip all transactions where all the Taproot outputs are spent.
 Then the second thing you look at is what are the inputs of the transaction?
 And there needs to be at least one input that is specified in the BIP.
 So like a native SegWit input or a wrapped SegWit input or paid a public key and or a legacy.
-So pretty much like...

 Speaker 0: 00:19:26